-Under the Occupational Safety and Health Act of 1970 (OSHA), employees in all workplaces have the right to file a claim against their employer to report unsafe or hazardous workplace conditions.
+Under the Occupational Safety and Health Act of 1970 (OSHA), employees in all workplaces have the right to file a claim against an employer to report unsafe or hazardous workplace conditions.
 Some employees file OSHA claims after they have suffered a serious injury at work as a result of a hazardous condition on-site.
 Florida follows federal OSHA laws and regulations when it comes to enforcing safety standards in the workplace and reviewing claims filed by employees.
 If you're involved in an OSHA dispute, consider retaining an OSHA mediator in Fort Lauderdale as a form of ADR (Alternative Dispute Resolution).

 A related issue that arises in many OSHA claims occurs when an employee contends that the employer retaliated against him or her in some way due to reporting an OSHA violation.
 An employer could engage in prohibited retaliation by:

 - reducing pay;

 - assigning the employee to less desirable duties;